 How is World Teachers' Day celebrated around the world?

-An international conference for education leaders and experts is typically held, this year in Paris, France, from Thursday, October 4 to Friday, October 5.
+An international conference for education leaders and experts is typically held, this year in Paris, France, on Monday, October 7, 2019.

 How can I celebrate World Teachers’ Day?